 The 2012 Award was given to Professor Alex Hodges of the University Library and the School of Education, Teaching, & Health, because in addition to receiving a top score on the Green Teaching Certification survey, he demonstrates a strong commitment not only to making his own classes more sustainable, but to encouraging his teacher candidate students to model green teaching initiatives in their future classrooms.

-CTRL congratulates Professor Victoria Kiechel on winning the 2009-2010 Most Innovative Green Teacher of the Year award.
-Kiechel was chosen for the award because she takes a conventional course topic, "sustainable building" and presents it using green principles, while finding a practical application for that knowledge.
+The 2010 Award was given to Professor Victoria Kiechel of the School of International Service, because she takes a conventional course topic, "sustainable building" and presents it using green principles, while finding a practical application for that knowledge.
 During the course, her students actually test their green building knowledge by collecting information about buildings on campus.